Collaboration with Nazi Germany and Fascist Italy: Romania

 According to an international commission report released by the Romanian government in 2004, between 280,000 and 380,000 Jews died on Romanian soil, in the war zones of Bessarabia, Bukovina, and in territories formerly occupied by Soviets that came under Romanian control (Transnistria Governorate).
 Of the 25,000 Romani deported to concentration camps in Transnistria, 11,000 died.

 Though much of the killing was committed in the war zone by Romanian and German troops, in the Iaşi pogrom of June 1941 over 13,000 Jews died in trains traveling back and forth across the countryside.

 Half of the estimated 270,000 to 320,000 Jews living in Bessarabia, Bukovina, and Dorohoi County were murdered or died between June 1941 and the spring of 1944.
 Of these, between 45,000 and 60,000 Jews were killed in Bessarabia and Bukovina by Romanian and German troops within months of the entry of the country into the war during 1941.
 Even after the initial killings, Jews in Moldavia, Bukovina and Bessarabia were subject to frequent pogroms, and were concentrated into ghettos from which they were sent to camps in Transnistria built and run by the Romanian authorities.

 Romanian soldiers and gendarmes also worked with the Einsatzkommandos, German killing squads, tasked with massacring Jews and Roma in conquered territories, the local Ukrainian militia, and the SS squads of local Ukrainian Germans (Sonderkommando Russland and Selbstschutz).
-Romanian troops were in large part responsible for the 1941 Odessa massacre, in which from October 18, 1941 to mid-March 1942 Romanian soldiers, gendarmes and police, killed up to 25,000 Jews and deported more than 35,000.
+Romanian troops were in large part responsible for the 1941 Odessa massacre, in which from October 18, 1941, to mid-March 1942 Romanian soldiers, gendarmes and police, killed up to 25,000 Jews and deported more than 35,000.

 The lowest respectable mortality estimates run to about 250,000 Jews and 11,000 Roma in these eastern regions.

 Nonetheless, half of the Jews living within the pre-Barbarossa borders survived the war, although they were subject to a wide range of harsh conditions, including forced labor, financial penalties, and discriminatory laws.
 All Jewish property was nationalized.

 A report commissioned and accepted by the Romanian government in 2004 on the Holocaust concluded:

 Of all the allies of Nazi Germany, Romania bears responsibility for the deaths of more Jews than any country other than Germany itself.
 The murders committed in Iasi, Odessa, Bogdanovka, Domanovka, and Peciora, for example, were among the most hideous murders committed against Jews anywhere during the Holocaust.
 Romania committed genocide against the Jews.
 The survival of Jews in some parts of the country does not alter this reality.

-Soviet Union

-1939–1941

-During the invasion of Poland and Western Europe (1939–1941) the Soviet Union presented a friendly stance towards Germany with a joint military parade, several German-Soviet commercial agreements and Gestapo–NKVD conferences on suppressing resistance in the occupied territories.